 “That’s crazy.
 Look the fuel truck is leaving too!” the wrinkled PM snorted.
 “All she cares about are the passengers at gate #61!

-Chris frowned and asked, “So the gate attendant should be assigning more mechanics to the critical path task and getting another fuel truck.
+Chris frowned and asked, “So the gate attendant should assign more mechanics to the critical path task and get another fuel truck.
 Is that critical too?”

 Just then the first PM said, “Look,” and pointed out the window at the mechanic who was waving frantically at the gate attendant and holding up a broken wrench and mouthing the words, “Need a new wrench!”